schlesnerlab/vascularaging_rna/RNAseq/README.md

 Exact instrutions are given in the README

-## Analysis

-The analysis is divided into the following steps:
+Divided into the following steps:

-After downloading the data, follow the instruction for each README file.

 ## Results